 To learn more about the expectations we have of all members of the lab, including of Dr. Fan, please feel free to read our lab manual.

-If you are interested in joining the lab as a PhD student or postdoc, please introduce yourself to Dr. Fan via email.
+If you are interested in joining the lab as a PhD student, please introduce yourself to Dr. Fan via email and include a current academic CV.
 It is a good idea in this email to articulate what research questions you are most excited about and some specific reasons why you believe the Cognitive Tools Lab would be an environment where you believe you could thrive, as well as how you believe you could contribute to our community.

 Special thanks to Daniel Ritchie at Brown University and Fernanda Ferreira at UC Davis for examples of how to organize the information on this page.